DV

 Strategy & risk

-VGT tracks Basket (Vanguard Information Technology ETF holdings) with a basket approach, while XLK tracks Technology Select Sector Index with a technology approach.
+VGT holds a basket of Vanguard Information Technology ETF holdings, while XLK tracks Technology Select Sector Index with a technology approach.

 Fund details